sfc-gh-boconnor/government_hackathon/README.md

 ![old map](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTxJL4NtRzeve1MRtNaKbc1FO5QC3v-mzoBmA&s)

 In order to understand the where, we need to look at the location of the residents.
-We have postcodes but we do not currently know where abouts in the world they are linked to.
+We have postcodes but we do not currently know whereabouts in the world they are linked to.
 The **More Metrics** dataset has a free listing of all UK postcodes.

 - Create a new **python** cell to retrieve the postcodes from **more metrics** dataset.
 Use the code below